-A small group of people gathered around the burning building between 10:15 and 11:15 on Tuesday night.
+A small group of people gathered around the burning building between 10:45 and 11:15 on Tuesday night.
 Many were Negro leaders of the Bovina community; some were whites from Bovina; others were police officers, including Warren County Sheriff Vernon O. Luckett.
-At least three Negroes present -- two of whom I spoke to--saw firemen pull a torch out from under the front part of the building.
+At least three Negroes present-two of whom I spoke to--saw firemen pull a torch out from under the front part of the building.
 The torch, still blazing when the firemen pulled it out, was a three-foot long pole with rags wrapped around the end and wire wrapped around the rags, according to an eyewitness.
 Also, according the eyewitnesses, policemen took several pictures of the burning building and the torch.
 One man who saw the torch on Tuesday night said it was not there when he stopped by on his way to work the next morning at 5:00 a.m.
 Another woman who also saw the torch said she did not see it when she returned to the burned building late Wednesday morning.

-Mednesday's Vicksburg Evening Post carried a short article on the burning.
+Wednesday's Vicksburg Evening Post carried a short article on the burning.
 There were no direct quotes but one paragraph read: "Sheriff Vernon O. Luckett said the preliminary investigation showed no indications that arson might be involved."
 The article went on to say that since there was "a mild wind" and since the "fire did start in the rear of the building," it was likely that burning rubbish in a trash can eight feet behind the building started the fire, according to Sheriff Luckett.

 This is in complete contradiction to what the Sheriff later told one man...
-He said that he did not believe the fire was set by the burning rubbish, and "no doubt it was set" by someone deliberately.

-It is also in contradiction to my personal examination of the ruins of the building.
-The floor beams at the front of the building were completely destroyed, while several charred ones remained at the rear; one beau, directly p.9 opposite the trash can from which the fire supposedly was started, even had a completely uncharred portion of wood on it.
+He said that he did not believe the fire was set by the burning rubbish, and "no doubt it was set" by someone deliberately, opposite the trash can from which the fire supposedly was started, even had a completely uncharred portion of wood on it.
 The trash can itself was about onequarter full of rusted and somewhat charred cans; one can still had paper on it, and there was more unburnt paper only slightly below the surface trash which had been burnt.
 The trash barrel did not have holes in the bottom to allow a draft to build up a large fire.
-So it seems extremely unlikely that a fire in the trash can could have been or was large enough to set a whole building on fire, especially a building more completely destroyed on the front and one covered on the outside with inflammable asphalt shingles.
+So it seems extremely unlikely that a fire in the trash can could have been or was large enough to set a whole building on fire. especially a building more completely destroyed on the front and one covered on the outside with inflammable asphalt shingles.
 I have photographs of all this evidence at the ruins of the building.